The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Travel to Cancun: know before you go

-Before diving into the itinerary details I thought I should share some important information that you should know before traveling to Cancun.
+Before diving into the itinerary details, I thought I should share some critical information that you should know before traveling to Cancun.
 So here you go.

 How many days do I need in Cancun?